Grislow/KnowledgeBase/resources/glossary.md

 ## Closure
 A function that has its own lexical environment.

+## Clustering
+The ability of several servers to connect to a single database.

+Advantages:
+* __fault tolerance__ - if a server crashes another can resume operations on its behalf
+* __load balancing__ - can allocate users to the server with the least load

 ## Code point
-A unique number assigned to each Unicode character.
+A unique number assigned to a character in a character set.

 This Bento Box &#127857; is a Unicode character with the code point `U+1F371`. __U+__ is a prefix meaning Unicode.